Pre-AP Science: Developing Inquiry Mindsets in the Science Classroom

 - Examine the connections between a safe, collaborative, inquiry-focused science classroom and the Pre-AP areas of focus and shared instructional principles.

-- Develop an instructional plan and implement Pre-AP shared instructional principles to encourage a student inquiry mindset.
+- Develop an instructional plan to implement Pre-AP shared instructional principles to encourage a student inquiry mindset.

 Using Analytical Reading and Writing to Promote Conceptual Understanding in Pre-AP Science

 In this workshop, participants explore how the Pre-AP science classroom emphasizes analytical reading and writing so that students gain, retain, and apply scientific knowledge.
 Teachers will experience science instructional models and performance tasks that leverage the Pre-AP shared principles of close observation and analysis, evidence-based writing, higher-order questions, and academic conversation.
 They will then consider how they can apply these principles and strategies to their own classrooms in order to better prepare students to be discerning citizens and consumers of scientific information.